 Diagnosis Of Genital Rashes

 Many genital skin diseases show signs elsewhere on the body, so we will examine you thoroughly to help with diagnosis.
-An experienced consultant can tell much from the appearance of a condition.
+An experienced consultant can tell much from the physical symptoms of a condition.

-Lichen planus and lichen sclerosus for example are skin infections which often infect the genitals, in men and women.
-They share common features, both are thought to be autoimmune diseases but have subtle differences and may need different treatment.
+Lichen planus and lichen sclerosus are a further example, skin infections which infect the genitals, in men and women.
+They share common features, both are thought to be autoimmune diseases but need different treatment.

 You could already have a diagnosis of balanitis, inflammation of the penis, or vulva.
-This tends however to be used as an umbrella term, the cause amongst others may be eczema, bacterial infection, human papilloma virus.
+These diagnoses can however be used as umbrella terms, the cause amongst others may be eczema, bacterial infection, human papilloma virus.

 Cases For Partner Testing